robhiddinga/Fietslader/README.md

 Create FietsLader_Amp as user variable type string value 0.

-The three most important variables that you need to check and set in the script are: amp_aan   - the Ampere used when unit ia plugged in, but not attached to bike amp_laden - the maximum Ampere used while loading amp_vol   - the Ampere used when battery is at 100%
+The three most important variables that you need to check and set in the script are: amp_aan   - the Ampere used when unit is plugged in, but not attached to a bike amp_laden - the maximum Ampere used while loading amp_vol   - the Ampere used when battery is at 100%